Old Hendry County Courthouse

-The Old Hendry County Courthouse (constructed in 1926) is a historic courthouse in LaBelle, Florida, located at the corner of Bridge Street and Hickpochee Avenue.
-It was designed in the Mediterranean Revival-Mission Revival styles by architect Edward Columbus Hosford.
-On November 8, 1990, it was added to the U.S. National Register of Historic Places.
+The Old Hendry County Courthouse (constructed in 1926) is a historic courthouse in LaBelle, Florida, located at the corner of Bridge Street and Hickpochee Avenue (then known as Palm Beach Boulevard).
+From then until 1968, the two- or three-story Mediterranean Revival and Mission Revival-style structure, which cost approximately $150,000 to build, served as the county courthouse for Hendry County.

+Architect Edward Columbus Hosford served as the building's designer, while the Marshall-Jackson Company of Lakeland received the contract to build it, before declaring bankruptcy after the 1920s Florida land boom collapsed.
+On November 8, 1990, the Old Hendry County Courthouse was added to the U.S. National Register of Historic Places.